 Use Levels.fyi for tech company negotiations specifically.
 The data is the most reliable for understanding total compensation structures at public tech companies and is far more granular than general salary surveys.

 Understand vesting schedules before accepting.
-A large RSU grant with an aggressive cliff means you cannot leave without penalty for at least a year -- price that constraint into your decision.
+A large RSU grant with a one-year cliff means you cannot leave without forfeiting unvested equity for at least twelve months -- price that constraint into your decision.
+Some companies (notably Amazon) backload their vesting schedules: only 5% vests in year one and 15% in year two, with 40% in each of years three and four.
+This dramatically affects your effective compensation in the first two years.

 Frequently Asked Questions